dotnet/corefx/README.md

 * **System.Diagnostics.Process**.
 Provides access to local and remote processes, and enables the starting and stopping of local system processes.

 * **System.Diagnostics.TextWriterTraceListener**.
 Provides trace listeners for directing tracing output to a text writer, such as System.IO.StreamWriter.

 * **System.Diagnostics.TraceSource**.
 Provides classes that help you trace the execution of your code.

 * **System.Globalization.Extensions**.
 Provides classes for performing unicode string normalization, culture-specific string comparisons and support the use of non-ASCII characters for Internet domain names.

 * **System.IO.FileSystem**.
 Provides access to the file system, including support for enumerating and manipulating file system objects and for reading and writing files via streams.

 * **System.IO.FileSystem.DriveInfo**.
 Provides the System.IO.DriveInfo class, which enables developers to query local drive information.

+* **System.IO.FileSystem.Primitives**.
+Provides common enumerations and exceptions for path-based I/O libraries.

 * **System.IO.FileSystem.Watcher**.
 Provides the System.IO.Watcher class, which listens to the system directory change notifications and raises events when a directory or file within a directory changes.